spotify/magnolify/docs/parquet.md

 Use `ParquetType#readBuilder` and `ParquetType#writeBuilder` to create new file reader and writer instances.
 See [HadoopSuite.scala](https://github.com/spotify/magnolify/tree/master/parquet/src/test/scala/magnolify/parquet/test/HadoopSuite.scala) for examples with Hadoop IO.

 Enum-like types map to strings.
 See [enums.md](https://github.com/spotify/magnolify/tree/master/docs/enums.md) for more details.
-Additional `ParquetField[T]` instance for `Char` is available from `import magnolify.parquet.unsafe._`.
+Additional `ParquetField[T]` instances for `Char` and `UnsafeEnum[T]` are available from `import magnolify.parquet.unsafe._`.
 This conversions is unsafe due to potential overflow.

 To use a different field case format in target records, add an optional `CaseMapper` argument to `ParquetType`.
 The following example maps `firstName` & `lastName` to `first_name` & `last_name`.